Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 </repositories>
 ```

-Check out the [Github documentation](https://github.com/asgardeo/asgardeo-tomcat-saml-agent/blob/master/README.md) to learn more.
+See the [reference documentation](https://github.com/asgardeo/asgardeo-tomcat-saml-agent/blob/master/README.md) to learn more.

 <br>

 ### Initialize the SDK

-We can initialize the SAML agent by providing the configurations.
+Follow the steps given below to initialize the SAML agent.

-We should provide the Asgardeo endpoints to the application using a property file, which is read by the Asgardeo SAML Agent.
+#### 1. Provide configurations

+To initialize the SAML agent, you need a property file with the configurations (Asgardeo endpoints, etc.).
+The Asgardeo SAML agent reads the configurations from this file.

 Create a file named **sample-app.properties** inside the **<YOUR_APP>/src/main/resources** directory, using the content below.